You are here: Start » Programming Tips » Working with XML Trees

 - XML files are very handy to store program settings.

-- Most of Adaptive Vision Studio objects can be serialized to text and stored in an XML file.
+- Most of Aurora Vision Studio objects can be serialized to text and stored in an XML file.

 - XmlNodeToString filter can be used to send XML via TCP/IP or Serial Port.

 |Previous: Understanding OrNil Filter Variants||Next: Technical Issues|